Business Post: Kilcullen Capital Ownership (2018 – present day)

 In September 2017, it was reported that The Sunday Business Post was for sale.
 In September 2018, it was announced that Kilcullen Kapital Partners (KKP) had acquired the SBP under the ownership of Enda O'Coineen.
 KKP owned the SBP via a company called Encircle Business Post 365.

 In October 2018, it was announced that a three-to-four-month consultation was occurring at The Sunday Business Post that might lead to the print closure.
 At a later stage, it was announced that the paper version of the paper would not close.

 In March 2019, it was announced that Encircle Business Post 365, the company that owns the SBP, had acquired event management company iQuest from outgoing owner Michael Nolan.

 In April 2019, it was announced that the CEO of the Post Publications was leaving the company and it was reported that the SBP owner might float it on a stock exchange.

 In July 2019, it was reported that Beach Point Capital have provided backing to the owners of the Sunday Business Post.
 Beach Point Capital have a charge over certain assets.
 Beach Point Capital have also provided backing to Maximum Media and Irish Studio.

 In July 2019, Richie Oakley was made the editor of the Sunday Business Post.

 In September 2019, it was revealed that the previous owner, Sunrise Media, wrote off €1.1m it had invested in the newspaper following its sale to Kilcullen Kapital.

 In September 2019, it was reported that big changes were to occur at the Sunday Business Post.
 It is to go daily, go global and change the name to the Business Post.

 In October 2019, it was reported that the owner of the Sunday Business Post had closed a deal to buy a portfolio of magazine titles including Irish Tatler, Food & Wine and Auto Ireland, from US-Irish investors in an all-share transaction.

 In November 2019, the Sunday Business Post was rebranded as the Business Post.

 In April 2020, the Business Post cut staff salaries and availed of government support.
 Advertising had declined due to the Covid-19 situation.

-In January 2023, Daniel McConnell was made editor of the Business Post.
+In January 2023, Daniel McConnell (journalist) was made editor of the Business Post.